2020 Country Reports on Human Rights Practices: Mongolia

 Most government buildings remained inaccessible to wheelchairs, and only a few intersections in Ulaanbaatar were equipped with auditory crosswalks to aid pedestrians with visual impairments.

 Although the law mandates standards for physical access to new public buildings and a representative of persons with disabilities serves on the state commission for inspecting standards of new buildings, most new buildings were not constructed in compliance with the law.
 Public transport remained largely inaccessible to persons with disabilities.
 Emergency services were often inaccessible to blind and deaf persons because service providers lacked trained personnel and appropriate technologies.
-Moreover, domestic violence shelters were not accessible to persons with disabilities.
+A representative of the disability community said information was not always accessible, especially on government and business websites, such as for online banking applications.
+Most domestic violence shelters were not accessible to persons with disabilities.

 There were reports of discrimination against LGBTI persons in employment.

-Although there was no official discrimination against those with HIV/AIDS, some societal discrimination existed.
-The public generally continued to associate HIV/AIDS with same-sex sexual activity, burdening victims with social stigma and potential employment discrimination.
+Although there was no official discrimination against those with HIV or AIDS, some societal discrimination existed.
+The public generally continued to associate HIV and AIDS with same-sex sexual activity, burdening victims with social stigma and potential employment discrimination.

 Section 7.
 Worker Rights